Samjhauta Express: History

-Samjhauta Express was a daily train when the service started in 1976 and changed to a bi-weekly schedule in 1994.
+Samjhauta Express was a daily train when the service started in 1976 and changed to a twice-weekly schedule in 1994.
 Earlier the rakes were returned to the home country the same day but later in 2000 the rake remained overnight at that location.

 The train's first break of service was when it was discontinued on 1 January 2002 in the wake of the terrorist attack on the Indian Parliament on 13 December 2001.
 Service resumed on 15 January 2004.
 Service was also suspended following the 27 December 2007, assassination of Benazir Bhutto as a preventive measure to deny militants a "high-value target" that was of great symbolic importance to both India and Pakistan.

 On 8 October 2012, police recovered about 100 kg of contraband heroin and more than 500 rounds of bullet ammunition at Wagah border on the train heading for Delhi.

 On 28 February 2019, the service was suspended following the 2019 India–Pakistan standoff.
 A spokesman for the Pakistan Foreign Office said that service was suspended "in view of the prevailing tensions between Pakistan and India" while it was reported that India has suspended the running of the train on its side, due to "drastic decline in occupancy" and "the suspension of services from across the border".

-On 8 August 2019, the service was suspended by Pakistan following the revocation of Article 370 in Jammu And Kashmir.
+On 8 August 2019, the service was suspended by Pakistan following the revocation of Article 370 in Jammu and Kashmir.

 Route

-Its termini are Lahore in Pakistan and Delhi in India.
-The border crossing takes place between Wagah in Pakistan and Attari in India.
-Originally, this was a through service with the same rake going all the way between the termini; later the Pakistani rake stopped at Attari at which point passengers had to change trains.
+Its termini were Lahore in Pakistan and Delhi in India.
+The border crossing took place between Wagah in Pakistan and Attari in India.
+Initially, this was a thorough service with the same rake going all the way between the termini; later the Pakistani rake stopped at Attari at which point passengers had to change trains.

-Now there is a train from Delhi to Attari where all passengers alight for customs and immigration.
-This train does not have any commercial stops between Delhi and Attari.
+Now there was a train from Delhi to Attari where all passengers alighted for customs and immigration.
+This train did not have any commercial stops between Delhi and Attari.
 It is incorrectly referred to as the Samjhauta Express and it is officially known as the Delhi–Attari or Attari–Delhi Express.
-The actual Samjhauta Express runs from Attari to Lahore, although the passengers are checked at Wagah, the first station on the Pakistani side.
+The actual Samjhauta Express ran from Attari to Lahore, although the passengers were checked at Wagah, the first station on the Pakistani side.
 The train service was set up with an agreement between Indian Railways (IR) and Pakistan Railways (PR) to alternately use an Indian and a Pakistani rake and locomotive for the train, six months at a time.

-The train usually has between four and eight coaches.
-The rake supplied by Pakistan is usually hauled by an Alco DL-543 class ALU20 diesel loco (Lahore shed), with the entire train in the standard dark green livery of PR.
+The train usually had between four and eight coaches.
+The rake supplied by Pakistan was usually hauled by an Alco DL-543 class ALU20 diesel locomotive (Lahore shed), with the entire train in the standard dark green livery of PR.